 Practical research skills learned while participating in original and applied sociological research projects.
 Group, rather than individual, research projects.
 596. Current Topics in Sociology (1-3) I, II Selected specialized, controversial or currently relevant topics in sociology.
-Maximum opportunity provided for student initiative in determining course content and procedures.
+Maximum Prerequisite: Sociology 101. opportunity provided for student initiative in determining course content and procedures.
 May be repeated with new content.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
-Maximum credit 597.
-Investigation and Report (3) I, II Prerequisites: Fifteen units in sociology and consent of instructor.
+Maximum credit of six units of 596 applicable to a bachelor's degree.
+Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
+(Formerly numbered Sociology 511.)
+597. Investigation and Report (3) I, II Prerequisites: Fifteen units in sociology and consent of instructor.
 Analysis of special topics in sociology.
 Maximum credit six units.
 GRADUATE COURSES 601.
 Advanced Social Theory: Core Course (3) Prerequisites: Conditional graduate standing, Sociology 401.
 Systematic treatment of the original European and American classic sociological writing and an overview of the major developments in contemporary social theory.
 602. Advanced Research Methods: Core Course (3) Prerequisites: Conditional graduate standing, Sociology 464.
-Problems and techniques in social research with stress on philosophy of science, theory building, research design, measurement, and data analysis including fundamental critiques 603.
-Advanced Social Psychology (Sociological Approaches): Core Course (3) Prerequisites: Conditional graduate standing, Sociology 440.
-Investigation and analysis of original works in classical social psychological theory focusing on implications for research on topics such as socialization, motivation, perception, role, self, 604.
-Advanced Social Organization: Core Course (3) Prerequisites: Conditional graduate standing, Sociology 422.
-Concepts, theories and findings concerning structure and change in society, institutions formal organizations, the community and small groups.
-Special attention given key concepts of culture, stratification, division of labor, power, bureaucracy, role relationships and interaction.
+Problems and techniques in social research with stress on philosophy of science, theory building, research design, measurement, and data analysis including fundamental critiques and alternatives.
+603. Advanced Social Psychology (Sociological Approaches): Core Course (3) Prerequisites: Conditional graduate standing, Sociology 440.
+Investigation and analysis of original works in classical social psychological theory focusing on implications for research on topics such as socialization, motivation, perception, role, self, interaction. interaction and symbolic processes.
+604. Advanced Social Organization: Core Course (3) Concepts, theories and findings concerning structure and change in society, institutions, formal organizations, the community and small groups.
+Special attention given key concepts of culture stratifications, the community and small groups. culture, stratification, division of labor, power, bureaucracy, role relationships and interaction.
 Prerequisite: Credit or concurrent registration in at least one core course or one seminar.
-Selected reading providing coverage of social theory, social disorganization, social organization, social institutions, social psychology (sociological approaches), community research methods, population and demography, or special topics.
-Maximum credit six units 700.
-Seminar in Social Theory (3) Prerequisites: Sociology 401 and 464.
-Classics of sociology, American social theory, theory construction, application of theory to research, theoretical models, sociology of knowledge, special topics.
-See Class Schedule for specific content.
+Selected a concurrent registration in at least one core course or one seminar.
+Selected reading providing coverage of social theory, social disorganization, social organi-tion, social institution, social 695.
+Topics in Directed Readings (3) zation, social institutions, social psychology (sociological approaches), community research methods, population, social psychology (sociological approaches) applicable to methods, population and demography, or special topics.
+Maximum credit six units applicable to a master's dozen a master's degree.
+Intensive study in specific areas of sociology.
 May be repeated with new content.
-Maximum credit six units applicable on a 710.
-Seminar in Social Disorganization (3) Prerequisites: Sociology 464 and 510.
+Topics to announced in the specific areas of sociology.
+May be repeated with new content.
+Topics to announced in the specific areas of sociology.
+696. Experimental Topics (3) be announced in the Class Schedule.
+Maximum credit of six units of 696 applicable to a master's decrease. master's degree.
+Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree. master's degree.
+Classics of sociology 401 and 464.